 Fourth of July Slip ‘n Slide

 Celebrate Fourth of July with some backyard fun.
 They will be creating a giant Slip N’ Slide on the north hill at Nahas.
 Participants will need to fill out a waiver before participating, anyone under 18 will need to have a parent/guardian sign their waiver.

-Celebrate the anniversary of our nation’s independence on Sunday, July 4th at the Home Base Grimes Independence Day Fireworks Show!
+Celebrate the anniversary of our nation’s independence on Monday, July 4th at the Home Base Grimes Independence Day Fireworks Show!
 Fireworks are set off at the Grimes South Soccer Complex.

-July 3 at 9 a.m. to 4 p.m.
+July 2 from 9 a.m. to 4 p.m.

 Living History Farms